AdobeDocs/commerce-operations.en/help/performance/application-server.md

 ### Install and configure Open Swoole

 You must install the Open Swoole v22 extension to run Application Server locally.
 There are multiple methods to install this extension, including Docker-based deployments.
 See Example: Install the Open Swoole extension on PHP 8.2 for OSX-based systems in a Docker-based environment.

-## Enable Application Server

-You can enable Application Server using a CLI command.

 ## Run Application Server